whyboris/utilitarianism.net/content/objections-to-utilitarianism/alienation.md

 ## Resources and Further Reading

-- Chappell, R.Y.
-(2021).
+- Richard Y. Chappell, (2021).
 [The Right Wrong-Makers](https://philpapers.org/rec/CHATRW-3). _Philosophy and Phenomenological Research_, 103(2): 426–440.
-- Maguire, B. & Baker, C. (2020).
+- Barry Maguire & Calvin Baker (2020).
 [The Alienation Objection to Consequentialism](https://philpapers.org/rec/MAGTAO-6), in D. Portmore (ed.) _The Oxford Handbook of Consequentialism_.
 Oxford University Press.
-- Pettit, P. & Brennan, G. (1986).
+- Philip Pettit & Geoffrey Brennan (1986).
 [Restrictive Consequentialism](https://philpapers.org/rec/PETRC). _Australasian Journal of Philosophy_, 64(4): 438–455.
-- Railton, P. (1984).
+- Peter Railton (1984).
 [Alienation, Consequentialism, and the Demands of Morality](https://philpapers.org/rec/RAIACA). _Philosophy and Public Affairs_, 13(2): 134–171.
-- Stocker, M. (1976).
+- Michael Stocker (1976).
 [The Schizophrenia of Modern Ethical Theories](https://dx.doi.org/10.2307/2025782). _Journal of Philosophy_, 73: 453–466.
-- Williams, B. (1981).
+- Bernard Williams (1981).
 Persons, Character and Morality.
 In _Moral Luck: Philosophical Papers, 1973–1980_, Cambridge University Press.

 [^1]: This example is adapted from Stocker, M. (1976).
 [The Schizophrenia of Modern Ethical Theories](https://dx.doi.org/10.2307/2025782). _Journal of Philosophy_, 73: 453–466, p.
 462. Of course, if you wanted to cheer up your friend, you would refrain from voicing such a callous thought aloud.
 But it seems bad enough to even be _thinking_ that way.
 [^2]: Williams, B. (1981).
 Persons, Character and Morality.
 In _Moral Luck: Philosophical Papers, 1973–1980_, Cambridge University Press.